kitnato/neverquest/source/data/manual.md

 ### Deflection chance

-The chance for the character to completely ignore all effects of an incoming [ailment](#monster-ailments).
+A percentage chance for you to completely ignore all effects of an incoming [ailment](#monster-ailments).
 Only applies if suitable [armor](#armor) is equipped.

 Requires the [armorcraft](#armorcraft) skill.

 #### Dodge chance

-Percentage determining the chance of when defending, the character avoids all damage entirely.
+A percentage determining the chance of when defending, all damage is avoided entirely.
 [Reinforced](#reinforced-armor) armor incurs a stamina cost for dodging, and [heavy](#heavy-armor) removes the ability to dodge altogether.

 The dodge chance can be increased with the [agility](#agility) attribute.